Make a Welsh stick chair

 The Welsh stick chair is the vernacular style of Windsor chair that evolved west of the border several hundred years ago.
 They’re simple but striking, and will grace any hearth with a charismatic presence.

-Over this six-day course in a beautiful woodland workshop you’ll be taken through the process of crafting a Welsh stick chair from log to finished piece.
+Over this seven-day course in a beautiful woodland workshop you’ll be taken through the process of crafting a Welsh stick chair from log to finished piece.
 You’ll fashion the legs, spindles and other frame parts from locally sourced ash using a range of simple tools, including drawknife and spokeshave.
 You’ll also use an adze and travisher to ‘bottom’ the chair seat to a comfortable form.
 The highlight of the course, apart from going away with your own heirloom, is the process of steam bending the graceful bow that forms the distinctive arm of the chair and the comb that tops off its back.

 This is an intensive course, but is suitable to beginners with no prior knowledge of chair making.
 More challenging variants on the Welsh stick theme may be possible for woodworkers with some existing skill.

 Ben Willis was mentored by the green woodworking legend Mike Abbott.
 He has been making chairs and other green-wood furniture for over 10 years.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.

 What's included in the price?

 A simple lunch will be provided each day as well as copious quantities of tea, coffee and biscuits to keep your motor running.

 Basic materials will be provided, but there will be an additional charge for the timber used to make the chair seat.
 This will range from £25-40 depending on what I have in stock at the time.